jperkin/www.perkin.org.uk/pages/pkgsrc-binary-packages-for-osx.markdown

 : Find out what packages (and how many) are available
 $ pkgin avail | wc -l
-    8785

-: Search for a particular package
+: Search for a particular package, for example 'tmux'
 $ pkgin search tmux

 : Install a package
 $ sudo pkgin -y install tmux

+: Upgrade all packages
+$ sudo pkgin -y full-upgrade
 {% endhighlight %}

 As it is such a common FAQ, note that the `git` package is currently spelt